AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

 >title="Preview mode"
 >abstract="Preview and test the message by including the test population to the main target."

-**[!UICONTROL Adobe Campaign]** allows you to test a message before sending it to the main audience.
+Once your message content has been defined, you can preview and test it by sending test deliveries (aka. 'proofs') to test profiles.
+If you inserted personalized content, you can check how this content is displayed in the message, using test profile data.

+To detect possible errors in the message content or personalization settings, send test messages to test profiles before sending it to the target audience.
+A test message should be sent each time a change is made, to validate the latest content.
 Sending test deliveries (previously known as 'proofs') is an important step in validating your campaign and identifying potential issues.

-The recipients of a test can check various elements such as links, opt-out links, images, or mirror pages, as well as detect any errors in the rendering, content, personalization settings and delivery configuration.
+The recipients of a test message can check various elements such as links, opt-out links, images, or mirror pages, as well as detect any errors in the rendering, content, personalization settings and delivery configuration.

 ## Select the test recipients {#test-recipients}